mcbridejc/GaussSpeedway/README.md

 Firmware: [https://github.com/mcbridejc/speedway-controller](https://github.com/mcbridejc/speedway-controller)

+# PCB

+The board is a 4-layer board.
+I typically order it in black soldermask, although this is of course not necessary.
+I also typically do 1oz inner copper (thinner copper is typically the default) in order to get the trace resistance down.

 # Assembly

 The holes in the corners are designed to accomodate M3 screws for mounting.
 The PCB mounts into a [3D printable frame](./doc/GaussSpeedway_Frame.stl), which has holes to accomodate M3 threaded heat inserts.
 You can also get by just putting four stand-offs on the corners.